-Fond du Lac Tribal and Community College complies with the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.§1232g, 34 CFR 99; the Minnesota Government Data Practices Act,
+Fond du Lac Tribal and Community College complies with the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.§1232g, 34 CFR 99; the Minnesota Government Data Practices Act, (MGDPA) Minn.

-(MGDPA) Minn.
 Stat.
 Ch 13, Minn.
 Rules Ch 1205; and other applicable laws and regulations concerning the handling of education records.
 Fond du Lac Tribal and Community College shall respect the privacy of education records and the rights of students to manage their records, as provided by applicable law.
 This policy is adopted in furtherance of those principles.

-Complaints regarding alleged failures to comply with the provisions of the Family Educational Rights and Privacy Act (FERPA) may be brought to the college's Chief Student Affairs Officer or submitted in writing to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue SW, Washington, D.C.
+Complaints regarding alleged failures to comply with the provisions of the Family Educational Rights and Privacy Act (FERPA) may be brought to the college's vice president of student services and enrollment management or submitted in writing to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue SW, Washington, D.C.
 20202-4605.

-Complaints about compliance with the Minnesota Government Data Practices Act (MGDPA) may be brought to the college's Chief Student Affairs Officer, or to the Minnesota Commissioner of Administration, or to the Minnesota Office of Administrative Hearings.
+Complaints about compliance with the Minnesota Government Data Practices Act (MGDPA) may be brought to the college's vice president of student services and enrollment management, or to the Minnesota Commissioner of Administration, or to the Minnesota Office of Administrative Hearings.